 Reduce the risk of surface transmission through effective cleaning and hygiene practices.

-The instructor must do a thorough sanitation at the end of the day.
+All students must do a thorough sanitation of things they used including the mats, at the end of their class.

-Handwashing policy: Hand hygiene to be performed upon entry to the office and upon entry and exit of operatories.
+Handwashing policy: Hand hygiene to be performed upon entry to the dojang and upon entry and exit of operatories.